mattparker/lamplighthelp/v0/23-2-0_Viewing_existing_Evals_Direct_campaigns.markdown

 > To view a existing {{Eval}} Direct campaigns, go to {{work}} > DataDirect > {{eval}} campaigns > view on the main menu.

-The table here shows you a list of all the campaigns open during the dates you have specified in personal settings, and some basic information, including the number of invitees and the number of respondents.
+The table here shows you a list of all the campaigns which have been set up so far, the dates that they were opened and some basic information, including the number of invitees and the number of respondents.

-You can use the 'Search' bar durectly above the table to filter the records you see by date, work area, custom fields, and to add additional columns.
+You can use the 'Search' bar directly above the table to filter the records you see by date, work area, custom fields, and to add additional columns to view.
 See the 'filter' section below.

 Using the context menu (small square on the left of each row), you also have a number of options.

 * View Full details: Shows a summary of the campaign information and settings.
-* Edit: Edits the campaign information and settings.
+* Edit: Allows you to edits the campaign information and settings.
 * Delete: Deletes the campaign.
 You cannot undo this.
 * Duplicate record: Duplicates the campaign, so that you can alter it, rather then creating afresh.
 * Email all invitees/have responded/not yet reponded: Takes you to a communication page to email these invitees. [(Sending a communication 23.4.0)](/help/index/v/{{version}}/p/23.4.0)